EventumAI/stellar_workshop3_public/workbook/workshop5/workshop5.md

 ## 📝 Reflection Questions

-After completing this exercise, discuss:
+After completing the MCP setup and testing, discuss:

 1. **Performance**: Was MCP noticeably faster in execution?
 2. **Developer experience**: Which approach felt better?